bcohenboulakia/nbworkshop/README.md

 The student version is created in the same directory as the original notebook.
 The summary is sent to the standard output.
 Notebooks are refered by absolute path if not in the hierarchy of the current working directry.

 Depending on whether batch processing is performed internally by the script or not, the `--hide-header` option can be used to generate a summary table without a header, in order to concatenate the report sheet lines successively generated by the script.
-This can be useful when integrating the script in another CD/CI pipeline (or any batch processing).
+This can be useful when integrating the script in another CD/CI pipeline (or any external batch processing).

 ## Corrections format